Texas Long Term Disability Attorneys

 Texas Litigation Firm Representing Clients Across the U.S.

 Premiums for long term care insurance are generally very expensive.
-If your long-term care insurer has wrongly delayed or denied your claim for benefits in your time of need after faithfully paying your insurance premiums for years, please call the Dallas & Houston long-term care insurance lawyers of Grisham & Kendall, PLLC at (214) 308-2027 to discuss your case.
+If your long-term care insurer has wrongly delayed or denied your claim for benefits in your time of need after faithfully paying your insurance premiums for years, please call the Texas long term disability insurance lawyers of Grisham & Kendall, PLLC at (214) 308-2027 to discuss your case.
 The initial consultation is free, and we work with the majority of our clients on a contingency-fee basis where you don’t owe us anything unless we make a recovery from your insurance company through settlement or litigation.

 Contact Grisham & Kendall Today

-The attorneys at Grisham & Kendall, PLLC have represented Houston residents for more than 20 years.
-We offer a review of your policy and claim and are happy to discuss the issues that may apply to your individual claim relating to potential injuries sustained from a slip & fall in Houston or the surrounding areas.
-If you would like our slip & fall attorneys to review your insurance policy at no cost and with no obligation, please call Grisham & Kendall, PLLC at (214) 308-2027 to schedule a call or contact us using the form.
+The long-term disability attorneys at Grisham & Kendall, PLLC have represented residents of Texas for more than 20 years.
+We offer a review of your policy and claim and are happy to discuss the issues relating to long term care insurance.
+If you would like our long-term disability lawyers to review your insurance policy at no cost and with no obligation, please call Grisham & Kendall, PLLC at (214) 308-2027 to schedule a call or contact us using the form.

-When To Hire a Long Term Care Insurance Attorney
+When To Hire a Long Term Disability Insurance Attorney

 As the United States population as a whole grows older, and more of the approximate 70 million baby boomers enter retirement, the issue of long-term care coverage is increasingly becoming an important matter for many people.
 Long-term care generally refers to hands-on assistance provided for an extended period of time to people who can’t take care of themselves due to a prolonged disability, illness, cognitive impairment such as Alzheimer’s disease, or some other debilitating condition.